 Slick Rick made a name for himself as a prolific storyteller.
 However, he has two distinct elements that made him really stand out in Hip Hop – his signature eye patch and British accent.
 To top it off, he has this British pimp look going on with the lavish jewelry, gold tooth and Kangol hat.
 His brand really has the complete package, which is why he’s such an iconic figure in Hip Hop.
-Not only does he have the looks, his voice is also unique.
+Not only does he have the looks, but his voice is also unique.

 I bring this up because these elements that define Slick’s brand are based on his life experiences.
-It’s not like he sat around on the couch one day and said “I want to try this British pimp thing and rock an eye patch.”
-Hopefully this helps artists like yourself understand how your life experiences can and should be used as part of your brand or persona.
+It’s not like he sat around on the couch one day and said: “I want to try this British pimp thing and rock an eye patch.”
+Hopefully, this helps artists like yourself understand how your life experiences can and should be used as part of your brand or persona.

 What people may not know is that Slick Rick was born in London, and his family moved to New York permanently when he was 11.
 Some people thought his British accent was fake, but it’s not.